Going home? How to keep your smile over the festive break

 Something I’m really looking forward to is sharing pictures with my new friends.
 This is an opportunity to learn more about them and their country.

 I am studying media, so for me it’s both important and pleasant to watch movies, read books, and create my own content.
 However, during the semester I haven’t had so much time to do these things.
 That means my to-read and to-watch list is growing rapidly every day.

 The festive break is the perfect opportunity to fix this.
 In the cosy holiday atmosphere in my family home, watching the snow outside with a good book is the perfect way to spend my free time.
 Find a way to stay connected to your studies while you’re at home, it will be very helpful when the second semester starts.

 5) Make memories to treasure

 It's all about having great moments and unforgettable memories.
-Have a pre-Christmas dinner with your friends or flatmates before you go home.
-Who says that Christmas can be celebrated only once with your family?
-It's this time of the year in which we remember the value of having close people - friends, family etc. The Christmas spirit brings everyone together and that’s the magic of the holiday.
-ENJOY it!
+Have a festive dinner with your friends or flatmates before you go home.
+Whether or not you celebrate Christmas, it's this time of the year in which we remember the value of having close people - let's make the most of it!